algolia/openvpn-auth-okta/CODE.md

 <a id="overview"></a>

-# An overview of how okta-openvpn works
+# An overview of how openvpn-auth-okta works

 This is a plugin for OpenVPN Community Edition that allows OpenVPN to authenticate directly against Okta, with support for TOTP and Okta Verify Push factors.